pupilfirst/pupilfirst/docs/users/curriculum_editor.md

 **Do you have any completion instructions for the student?**<br/>
 Text entered here will be displayed right next to where the students take action on a target.
 This will be at the top of the page that displays the quiz, or the submission form.

-#### Enable discussion
+#### Do you want to enable discussion on this assignment?

-If you want to enable students to see and discuss on submissions of other students - pick _Yes_ to the question _Do you want to enable discussion on this assignment?_.
-If not then pick _No_.
-See more about discussions feature [here](/users/taking_courses#submissions-by-peers).
+To foster an interactive learning environment where students can view and engage in discussions on their peers' submissions, respond to _Yes_ the prompt _Do you want to enable discussion on this assignment?_.
+Selecting _Yes_ will activate the discussion feature, [allowing students to participate in discussions](/users/taking_courses#submissions-by-peers).
+Choose _No_ (default) if you prefer to keep submissions private.
+For further details on utilizing the discussion feature, please refer to the linked guide

-##### Setup submission anonymity
+#### Setup submission anonymity

-If you picked _Yes_ to whether to enable discussions on student submissions, then you can choose whether to allow students to submit anonymously or not.
-If anonymous submission is allowed students can choose to submit assignments anonymously and their names won't be visible to other students in the discussion section.
+Upon enabling discussions for student submissions, you have the option to permit anonymous submissions.
+This setting empowers students to submit their assignments without revealing their identities; their names will remain concealed from peers within the discussion section.
+To activate this feature, simply select the option to allow students to submit anonymously.

 #### Defining steps to complete an assignment